kohler/peteramati/doc/runners.md

 ------------------

 Student code containers are stored in a directory called the _jail_.
-Restrictions on the jail directory aim to prevent accidental misconfiguration from dumping student code onto random parts of your filesystem.
+Restrictions on the jail directory aim to prevent accidental misconfiguration from dumping student code all over your filesystem.

-1. The absolute pathname can contain no special characters---only letters, numbers, and characters in `-._~`.

-2. There must be no symbolic links in the path.
+The jail directory is specified as an absolute pathname.
+It can contain no special characters—only letters, numbers, and characters in `-._~`.
+There must be no symbolic links in the path.

+The jail directory must also be _enabled_ by a `pa-jail.conf` configuration file.
+Peteramati searches for `pa-jail.conf` files in `/etc`, and in all ancestors of the jail directory, starting at the root.
+For instance, if the jail directory were `/usr/local/pa-jails/cs101/user1`, peteramati would check
+for:

+    /etc/pa-jail.conf
+    /pa-jail.conf
+    /usr/pa-jail.conf
+    /usr/local/pa-jail.conf
+    /usr/local/pa-jails/pa-jail.conf
+    /usr/local/pa-jails/cs101/pa-jail.conf

+To enable a directory `DIR` and its descendants for jails, add a `pa-jail.conf` line `enablejail DIR`.
+In the example above, `/etc/pa-jail.conf` could include `enablejail /usr/local/pa-jails`, making `/usr/local/pa-jails` the enabled ancestor of the full jail directory `/usr/local/pa-jails/cs101/user1`. `DIR` can also be a shell-style matching pattern, such as `/usr/local/pa-jail-*`.

+To disable a jail directory and its descendants, add a line `disablejail DIR` or `disablejail`.
+Peteramati will reject any jail that isn’t enabled.

-3. The file `/etc/pa-jail.conf` exists, is owned by root and writable only by root, and “enables” the jail directory (see below for how this works).
-Alternately, the jail directory, or one of its parent directories, can contain a `pa-jail.conf` file, owned by root and writable only by root, that “enables” the jail directory.
+Peteramati only _trusts_ `pa-jail.conf` files that are owned by root, writable only by root, and located in directories owned by and writable only by root.

-4. The jail directory and all of its parent directories _must not_ contain a `pa-jail.conf` file that is not owned by root, that is writable by a user other than root, or that “disables” the jail directory.

-5. The directory containing the enabling `pa-jail.conf` file must be owned by root and writable only by root, as must all of its parent directories.

-A `pa-jail.conf` file “enables” a jail directory by containing a line `enablejail` or `enablejail PATTERN` (where `PATTERN` is a shell-style filename pattern that matches the jail directory).
-It “disables” a jail directory by containing a line `disablejail` or `disablejail PATTERN`.
+When encountering an untrusted `pa-jail.conf` file, peteramati ignores it if the jail directory has been enabled by a past configuration file, and exits with a fatal error if it has not.

+Peteramati automatically creates missing directories, `mkdir -p` style, underneath the enabled ancestor.

 Container components
 --------------------